Sayaji Ratna Award: First recipient

-The first recipient of the award was N R Narayana Murthy, co-founder of Infosys Ltd. The award was conferred at a ceremony on 13 May 2013 in Vadodara.
+The first recipient of the award was N. R. Narayana Murthy, co-founder of Infosys Ltd. The award was conferred at a ceremony on 13 May 2013 in Vadodara.

 Second recipient

-The second recipient of the Sayaji Ratna Award is Ratan Tata, KBE, an Indian businessman of the Tata Group, a Mumbai-based conglomerate.
+The second recipient of the Sayaji Ratna Award is Ratan Tata, an Indian businessman of the Tata Group, a Mumbai-based conglomerate.
 Presently he holds the position of chairman Emeritus of Tata Sons, which is an honorary and advisory position.
 The award is conferred to him on 1 December 2015 in Vadodara.

 Third recipient

 The third recipient of the award was Amitabh Bachchan, an actor of Hindi Cinema.
 It was conferred on him on 20 November 2018 at Vadodara.